rahulpoluri/Idea1/Platform_Description.md

 ### Step 5: Post-Call Decisions
 1. After the call, both participants independently decide to accept or reject the match.
 2. If rejected:
    - Constructive feedback is provided to both parties for improvement.
+And will be matched with new participants for next remaining calls.
 3. If accepted:
    - A second call is scheduled using the same workflow.